AdobeDocs/experience-manager-screens.en/help/user-guide/adding-components-to-a-channel.md

 ### Experience Fragment {#experience-fragment}

 An Experience Fragment lets you add an Experience Fragment (group of one or more components including content and layout that can be referenced within pages) to your AEM Screens channel.
-Drag and drop the component to AEM Editor and select the Experience Fragment.
+Drag and drop the component to AEM Editor and click the Experience Fragment.

 To learn more about how to create an Experience Fragment and apply it to an AEM Screens project, see [Using Experience Fragments](experience-fragments-in-screens.md).